habitat-sh/on-prem-builder/README.md

 Further information on the OAuth endpoints can also be found [here](https://tools.ietf.org/html/rfc6749#page-21).

 *Note*: When setting Chef Automate as your OAuth provider, you will need to add your Automate instance's TLS certificate (found at the `load_balancer.v1.sys.frontend_tls` entry in your Chef Automate `config.toml` file), to your Builder instance's list of accepted certs.
-Currently, this can be done by modifying the `core/cacert` package and appending the cert to the cert.pem file at the following location: `$(hab pkg path core/cacerts)/ssl/cert.pem`.
+This can be done by copying the certifcate to the `\hab\cache\ssl` folder on the Builder instance (supported by the latest version of the on-prem Builder), or alternatively by modifying the `core/cacert` package and appending the cert to the cert.pem file at the following location: `$(hab pkg path core/cacerts)/ssl/cert.pem`.

 ### Preparing your filesystem (Optional)